 - 1. Frequent watermain flushing and chlorine residual testing is completed to ensure that residuals are remaining at acceptable levels.
 Monitoring is continuing across the entire Township to ensure that water quality is being maintained. - 2.
-On July 16, 2019 Hach was onsite to calibrate the continuous chlorine analyzers (CL17) at the Brigden Water Tower and the Port Lambton Storm Station. - 3.
-On September 25, 2019 the MECP completed the annual water inspection covering November 1, 2018 to present.
+Hach was onsite May 12, 2021 and December 7, 2021 to calibrate and perform maintenance on the continuous chlorine analyzers (CL17) at the Brigden Water Tower and the Port Lambton Storm Station. - 3.
+On September 21, 2021 the MECP completed the annual water inspection covering July 2020 to August 2021.
 There were no non-compliances or recommendations.